taherkhan30/sparta-vagrant-nodejs/README.md

-# sparta-vagrant-nodejs
+# Sparta-Vagrant-Nodejs

 This repository holds a provisioned __dev environment__ for a __NodeJS application__.
 The following tools have been utilised to create the dev environment.

 >> This ReadMe will be useful to anyone hoping to create a dev environment for nodeJS development.
-You can either git clone the provisioned environment or recreate the whole environment using the steps below.
+You can either `git clone` the provisioned environment or recreate the whole environment using the steps below.

 ## Tools used
 - __Linux Ubuntu Xenial64__ – Operating system